What comes to your mind when you hear this famous dialogue

 On the Birth anniversary of Martyr Captain Vikram Batra, we all remember him for his incomparable bravery and passion to serve his motherland.

-Below are some of the interesting facts about Vikram Batra.
+Interesting facts about Vikram Batra.

 - The General of Army Staff once spoke had Vikram Batra returned from the 1999 Kargil Battle, he would have been the General of Indian Army.